jayrajmd/aws-config-developer-guide/doc_source/evaluate-config_develop-rules.md

 After you activate a rule, AWS Config compares your resources to the conditions of the rule\.
 There are two evaluation modes for AWS Config rules: **proactive evaluation** and **detective evaluation**\.

-Use *proactive evaluation* to evaluate resources prior to resource provising\.
+Use *proactive evaluation* to evaluate resources prior to resource provisioning\.
 This allows you to evaluate the configuration settings of your resources before they are created or updated\.
-Use *detective evluation* to evaluate resources that have already been provisioned\.
+Use *detective evaluation* to evaluate resources that have already been provisioned\.
 This allows you to evaluate the configuration settings of your existing resources\.

 For proactive evaluation, there is only one type of trigger:
 + **Configuration changes** – AWS Config initiates the evaluation when there are changes to the configuration of a pre\-provisioned resource\.
 The evaluation runs after AWS Config sends a configuration item change notification\.